yousefmekhlafi/Multiple-Disease-Prediction/README.md

 Personal effort scope:

-1. Leveraging ChatGPT learn how to convert the jupyter notebook ML experiments and streamlit app into an end-to-end modular coding, pipeline-oriented application
+1. Leveraging ChatGPT to learn how to convert the jupyter notebook ML experiments and streamlit app into an end-to-end modular coding, pipeline-oriented application
 2. Get an idea of how multiple algorithms work in an end-to-end production grade workflow
 3. Reverse engineering the entire project's methods to develop other multiple-algorithm applications
 4. Breaking experiments down to ingestion, validation, transformation (missing and is probably cause of the bug), model training and model evaluation pipelines